Saltasaurinae: Classification

 In a 1992 study on Saltasaurus, Jaime Powell named Saltasaurinae, a new subfamily within Titanosauridae (a family now considered invalid).
 He found many features uniting the group, consisting of the type genus and Neuquensaurus.
 This group was later supported and defined by Salgado et al. (1997).
 They defined the subfamily as "the clade including the most recent common ancestor of Neuquensaurus australis, Saltasaurus loricatus, and all of its descendants".
 They conducted a phylogeny and found that the subfamily was sister to Alamosaurus and only included Neuquensaurus and Saltasaurus.
 Paul Sereno defined it in 1998, unaware of Salgado's work and gave it a new definition as a stem clade.
 His definition was "All saltasaurids more closely related to Saltasaurus than to Opisthocoelicaudia".
 In 2003, Jeffrey A. Wilson and Paul Upchurch elaborated on this definition to "all Saltasauridae more closely related to Saltasaurus loricatus than to Opisthocoelicaudia skaryzinskii".

 Below is a cladogram by Villa et al. (2022), from the description of the European saltasaurine Abditosaurus.

+Saltasaurini is a tribe within Saltasaurinae that contains the type genus, Saltasaurus, and its closest relatives.
+The clade was named in 2007 by Leonardo Salgado and José Bonaparte as the "least inclusive clade comprising Neuquensaurus and Saltasaurus", which is equivalent to the use of Saltasaurinae in Salgado et al. (1997).
+Found only in the Campanian to Maastrichtian sediments of the Neuquén Basin, Salgado & Bonaparte (2007) decided a more restrictive clade was needed because of the expansion of Saltasaurinae as defined to include far more taxa than it originally encompassed.
+Saltasaurini includes the original core of Saltasaurinae: Neuquensaurus, Saltasaurus, Rocasaurus and Bonatitan, although some studies exclude Bonatitan from the clade.